wso2/docs-is/en/docs/learn/configuring-single-sign-on.md

 2. You will be redirected to the login page of WSO2 Identity Server.
 Login using your WSO2 Identity Server credentials (admin/admin).
 Provide the required consent.
 You will be redirected to the Pickup Dispatch application home page.

-3. Now, if you navigate to <http://localhost.com:8080/saml2-web-app-pickup-manager.com> and click **Login**, you can see that user has been automatically logged in to this application without prompting for user credentials.
+3. Now, if you navigate to <http://localhost.com:8080/saml2-web-app-pickup-manager.com> and click **Login**, you can see that user has been automatically logged in to this application without being prompted for user credentials.

 ### Configuring claims